alephdata/aleph/docs/glossary.md

 Here is some of the vocabulary used by the application.

-## Documents

-These are the basic search results in Aleph.
-They can either be *text documents* (in which case they are expected to have a number of pages and are shown as a PDF in the user interface), or *tabular documents* (in which case they can have multiple sheets, each with a number of records.
-They will be shown as tables in the user interface).

 ## Collections

 These are units documents and entity data used to group items in